The statutory compliances required are minimal. Consequently recurring expenditure are also negligible.

 - Calculation of funds to be accumulated if any, and take resolutions in the BOT/Executive Committee and file with the Income-tax Authorities.

-- Tax deduction at sources and returns to be filed as required by the
+- Tax deduction at source and returns to be filed as required by the IT Act.

 - Filing of TDS return on time.